anu-sandilyan/y2-software-systems/README.md

 * Subshell Recursion: When a subshell (...) is detected, the program calls fork() and the child executes execvp("./s3", "-c", "inner_command").
 This re-uses the shell's own parsing logic for the inner content.

 ## Assignment 2 - Multithreaded Chat Application

-The **chat_server.c** program implements a multi client chat server, that manages all clients and processes incoming commands.
+The **chat_server.c** program implements a multithreaded client-chat server, that manages all clients and processes incoming client requests.
 The **chat_client.c** program recieves and sends the commands to the server, and communicates with the user.
-Both programs communicate with each other through the **udp.h** file thats acts as a wrapper functions to open a UDP socket
+The client and the server communicate with each other through the **udp.h** file thats acts as a wrapper functions to open a UDP socket.

 ### Compilation